 the Flow Process Chart idea and turned it on its side to show multiple flows and their relationships (This method was

-method sacrificed visibility over individual documents for a simpler single-line flow.
-The single-line flow led
+where it sacrificed visibility over individual documents for a simpler single-line flow.
+The single-line

-GE began Process Mapping in the late 1980s and the term and methods worked their way into commmon usage by the
+GE began Process Mapping in the late 1980s and the term 'process mapping' and the methods worked their way into common usage by the

 mid-nineties.
 Originally, Process Maps referred to a hierarchical progression of flowcharts that started out

 as an overview with just a few steps that could be decomposed to show more and more detail.
 IDEF0 charts, introduced

 at Wright Patterson Air Force Base in the 1980s and the Six Sigma approach that starts with a SIPOC chart from which

 analysts "drill down" to flowcharts with increasingly more detail represent hierarchical approaches to process mapping.